slbailey/Retrovue/docs/domains/CatalogAsset.md

 ## Scheduling and interaction rules

+CatalogAsset is only created from approved ingest content, and only canonical CatalogAsset entries are eligible for scheduling.

 ScheduleService consumes CatalogAsset records to select content for scheduling.
 Only assets with canonical=true are eligible for selection.
 ScheduleService uses:

 - Tags to match content selection rules from BroadcastTemplateBlock